Recalibrate for growth

 Speaking of alignment, our work is often about surfacing hidden alignment as much as creating alignment where there is none.
 This makes sense: your team members toil away daily at their small piece of the larger puzzle that is your organization’s work.
 It is easy—even understandable—that a person in this position can start to feel like they are the only person on a team who feels the way they do.
 Often, small bits of communication are interpreted to imply a much larger disconnect between one team member or another.
 We are almost never surprised during a design session—but over and over again we hear clients say, “I’m surprised at how aligned we are!”
 Especially when building big-picture tools like a vision, mission, and values, it’s rare to find a team that isn’t mostly aligned.

 “Mostly” is doing a lot of work in that last sentence, and for good reason.
 One of the most significant benefits of spending a few days getting aligned as a team is the unearthing of the few—but often disabling—ways your team is not aligned.
 Unearthing those places where you don’t agree allows the team to collaborate on finding solutions.
-There’s energy and momentum to be found in the work of discovering how aligned you already are; it’s always exciting to be able to say, “you all feel that way, too?
+Discovering how aligned you already are is powerful; it’s always exciting to be able to say, “you all feel that way, too?
 I’m not alone in this?”
 But there is even more energy and momentum to be found when you can co-create a solution to the disagreements you actually have.

 The power of facilitation